Fourier transform: Compact non-abelian groups

 The generalization of the Fourier transform to the noncommutative situation has also in part contributed to the development of noncommutative geometry.
 In this context, a categorical generalization of the Fourier transform to noncommutative groups is Tannaka–Krein duality, which replaces the group of characters with the category of representations.
-However, this loses the connection with harmonic functions.
+However, this is no longer simply a transform of scalar-valued functions into scalar-valued functions.

 Alternatives

 In signal processing terms, a function (of time) is a representation of a signal with perfect time resolution, but no frequency information, while the Fourier transform has perfect frequency resolution, but no time information: the magnitude of the Fourier transform at a point is how much frequency content there is, but location is only given by phase (argument of the Fourier transform at a point), and standing waves are not localized in time – a sine wave continues out to infinity, without decaying.
 This limits the usefulness of the Fourier transform for analyzing signals that are localized in time, notably transients, or any signal of finite extent.

 As alternatives to the Fourier transform, in time–frequency analysis, one uses time–frequency transforms or time–frequency distributions to represent signals in a form that has some time information and some frequency information – by the uncertainty principle, there is a trade-off between these.
-These can be generalizations of the Fourier transform, such as the short-time Fourier transform, fractional Fourier transform, Synchrosqueezing Fourier transform, or other functions to represent signals, as in wavelet transforms and chirplet transforms, with the wavelet analog of the (continuous) Fourier transform being the continuous wavelet transform.
+These can be generalizations of the Fourier transform, such as the short-time Fourier transform, fractional Fourier transform, synchrosqueezing Fourier transform, or other functions to represent signals, as in wavelet transforms and chirplet transforms, with the wavelet analog of the Fourier transform being the continuous wavelet transform.

 Example

 The following figures provide a visual illustration of how the Fourier transform's integral measures whether a frequency is present in a particular function.
-The first image depicts the function $f(t) = \cos(2\pi\ 3 t) \ e^{-\pi t^2},$ which is a 3 Hz cosine wave (the first term) shaped by a Gaussian envelope function (the second term) that smoothly turns the wave on and off.
-The next 2 images show the product $f(t) e^{-i 2\pi 3 t},$ which must be integrated to calculate the Fourier transform at +3 Hz.
+The first image depicts the function $f(t) = \cos(2\pi\ 3 t) \ e^{-\pi t^2}$, which is a 3 Hz cosine wave (the first term) shaped by a Gaussian envelope function (the second term) that smoothly turns the wave on and off.
+The next 2 images show the product $f(t) e^{-i 2\pi 3 t}$, which must be integrated to calculate the Fourier transform at +3 Hz.
 The real part of the integrand has a non-negative average value, because the alternating signs of $f(t)$ and $\operatorname{Re}(e^{-i 2\pi 3 t})$ oscillate at the same rate and in phase, whereas $f(t)$ and $\operatorname{Im} (e^{-i 2\pi 3 t})$ oscillate at the same rate but with orthogonal phase.
 The absolute value of the Fourier transform at +3 Hz is 0.5, which is relatively large.
-When added to the Fourier transform at -3 Hz (which is identical because we started with a real signal), we find that the amplitude of the 3 Hz frequency component is 1.
+When added to the Fourier transform at −3 Hz (which is identical because we started with a real signal), we find that the amplitude of the 3 Hz frequency component is 1.

 Original function, which has a strong 3 Hz component.
 Real and imaginary parts of the integrand of its Fourier transform at +3 Hz.